Ashutosh0706/SMSSpamClassifier/README.md

 # SMSSpamClassifier
 This is a SMS Spam Classifer machine learning model.
 It will predict Spam or Not Spam messages based on the imput provided to it.
 I have used Naive Bayesain Algorithm which is a Classification Algorithm in ML.
 I have provided end to end code for this project.
+The dataset which is used to train the model is also their in the repository named as spam.csv.
+I have downloaded the dataset from Kaggle.
 I have used Python for this project, and implemented it on jupyter-notebook.
 The code for model preprocessing, model training and testing, is provided in sms-spam-classifier.ipynb file.
 And the code for website creation is in the main.py file.
 I have used Streamlit to write the app for my project.
 Streamlit is an open-source python framework for building web apps for Machine Learning and Data Science.